 Everest South Base Camp

 Everest South Base Camp is also known as Everest Base Camp Nepal for a simple reason that it is based in Nepal.
 As mentioned above, this one is more popular for trekking and expedition activities among the two Mount Everest Base Camp.
-However, when it comes to a challenging route for the expedition, Everest North Base Camp is the ideal option for the climber.
+However, when it comes to a challenging route for the expedition, Everest North Summit is the ideal option for the climber.
 Everest Base Camp Nepal is known not just for activities like trekking and expedition.
 It is also known for other forms of travel like Helicopter tours.
-You can easily take a helicopter ride of Everest Base Camp.
+You can easily take a helicopter ride of Everest Base Summit.

 Yet another interesting thing about the Everest Base Camp Nepal is that a 42 km long marathon is organized every year.
 This is a tradition that started in 1985 to honor Tenzing Norgay Sherpa and Edmund Hillary, the people who climbed Everest for the first time.
 Everest Base Camp is one of the highest altitude places that you would come across on the Everest Base Camp trek.
 Its elevation is 5300 m.
 There are, however, places on the trek that are situated at elevations higher than 5300 m.
 One of the prime examples is Kala Patthar.
 It has a height of 5545 m.

 How Much Does It Cost To Climb Mount Everest ?

 Everest Expedition is a costly activity overall, as it involves a lot of risks and hard work.
 During the climbing process, it’s not just the climber whose life’s at stake, but also that of the Sherpas who’re there to assist the climber to reach the top of the mountain.
 Generally, when a climber doesn’t go for an expedition on his own.
 There are numerous travel operators that offer expedition services to the mountaineers.
 It’s these companies that are responsible for arranging all kinds of resources required for the alpinist to climb to the top of the mountain with ease.